drohal3/aq-vis-frontend/README.md

 The app is used as a frontend for data visualisation app.

+>Navigate to https://drohal3.github.io/projects/AQvis.html to get better overview about parts of this project with links to different GitHub repositories!

 The backend app is in its own repository ([AQvis-backend](https://github.com/drohal3/AQvis-backend)).

 ## Prerequisites